TwilaT-Lab/T-Lab2026/docs/fnirs/fNIRS_singnal_optimization.md

 - Re-run optimization after each fix.
 If it improves, continue; if not, move to the next cause.
 - Use **Refresh** for live feedback while making physical adjustments (source brightness won't re-adjust during Refresh) — run the full optimization (▶) again once you're done adjusting.
+- A comprehensive guide of troubleshooting for poor signal:[Refer to this manual](https://nirx.sharefile.com/share/view/sef0f1bc2ebb4723a)

 ---